Skip to main content

 The atmospheric chemistry and transport model requires emissions input to simulate visibility improvement projections.
 Interim goals for 2028 are based on national and international emissions developed for year 2016 and projected to 2028.

-This interactive tool shows the emissions input to the atmospheric chemistry model to develop our visibility goals at Minnesota Class I areas.
+This interactive tool shows emissions inputs to the atmospheric chemistry model to develop our visibility goals for Minnesota Class I areas.